smroid/cedar-server/building.md

 #### USB camera

 If you are using a USB camera such as the ASI120mm mini, you can use a ring mount to attach the camera to your scope.
-The Raspberry Pi running Cedar can sit on the ground with the USB cable running up to the camera, or you can also attach the Raspberry Pi to the telescope if you prefer.
+The Raspberry Pi running Cedar be anywhere, with the USB cable running up to the camera, or you can also attach the Raspberry Pi to the telescope if you prefer.

 #### Raspberry Pi camera